bcherny/Talks/js-from-1st-principles/3-functions.md

 **Exercise**: Implement `sum3` and `sum4` in terms of `sum2` [1].

-You see the pattern here - can we write a function that sums *any* number of numbers, rather than a fixed number (2, 3, 4, etc.)?
+You see the pattern here.
+Can we write a function that sums *any* number of numbers, rather than a fixed number (2, 3, 4, etc.)?

 No problem.
-First we'll need a `tail` function that takes an array, and returns a new array consisting of every element after the 0th element:
+First we'll need a `tail` function that takes an array, and returns a new array consisting of every element but the first element:

 ```js
 let tail = _ => _.slice(1)